 - 3.1.
 MSM will provide residents with the opportunity to take personal and family leave as needed during a Post-Graduate Year (PGY). - 3.2.
 Leave accounting is the responsibility of the residency program director in coordination with the Office of Graduate Medical Education (GME) and the Human Resources Department. - 3.3.
-Federal law, Accreditation Council for Graduate Medical Education (ACGME) "program requirements," and medical specialty board requirements shall apply as applicable.
+Federal law, Accreditation Council for Graduate Medical Education (ACGME) program requirements, and medical specialty board requirements shall be applicable as appropriate.